The Devil in Booger Hollow

 "You're her husband."

 "She ran off.
-I have no idea where, or if she'll return.
-She hasn't been herself.
-Last week a member of our church saw her at the truck stop.
-She wore lipstick and her hair was styled.
-I was told she was friendly--flirting--with a man.
-Have you seen the skimpy uniforms they make them wear?"
+I have no idea where to or if she'll return.
+The poor woman hasn't been herself.
+Last week a member of our church saw her at work at the Lucky Lady truck stop.
+She was wearing lipstick--and her hair was styled.
+She was being friendly--flirting--with some man.
+Have you seen the skimpy outfits they make them wear?"

-"Was this church member at the truck stop on your behalf?"
+"Was this church member there on your behalf?"

 "He's a truck driver."
-The pastor's smile did not conceal his anger.
-He was obviously not accustomed to being interrogated.
+The pastor's smile did not conceal his irritation.
+He obviously was not accustomed to being interrogated.